MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 An activity handler is one way to organize the conversational logic for your bot.

-When the bot receives an activity, it passes it on to its *activity handlers*.
+When the bot receives an activity, it has an *activity handler* that can handle that specific activity type.
 Under the covers, there is one base handler called the *turn handler*.
 All activities get routed through there.
 That turn handler then calls the individual activity handler for whatever type of activity it received.

-For example, if the bot receives a message activity, the turn handler would see that incoming activity and send it to the _on message activity_ activity handler.When building your bot, your bot logic for handling and responding to messages will go in this _on message activity_ handler.
+For example, if the bot receives a message activity, the turn handler would see that incoming activity and send it to the _on message activity_ activity handler.
+When building your bot, your bot logic for handling and responding to messages will go in this _on message activity_ handler.
 Likewise, your logic for handling members being added to the conversation will go in your _on members added_ handler, which is called whenever a member is added to the conversation.

+For other ways to organize your bot logic, see the [bot logic](bot-builder-basics.md#the-bot-logic) section in **how bots work**.

 # [C#](#tab/csharp)